wiz0u/WTelegramBot/README.md

     // requires Nuget package: Microsoft.Data.Sqlite
     var dbConnection = new Microsoft.Data.Sqlite.SqliteConnection(@"Data Source=WTelegramBot.sqlite");
     ```
-    _MySQL, PosgreSQL, SQLServer are also supported_
+    _MySQL, PosgreSQL, SQLServer, and any custom DB are also supported_
 - `TelegramBotClient` and `WTelegram.Bot` are `IDisposable`, so you should call `.Dispose()` when you're done using it, otherwise it will stay actively connected to Telegram servers and might not save its latest state.
-  ℹ️ Remember to close/dispose the dbConnection as well
+  ⚠️ Remember to close/dispose the dbConnection as well
 - Error messages on `ApiRequestException` may sometimes differ from the usual Bot API errors
 - FileID/FileUniqueID/InlineMessageId are not compatible with official Bot API ones, they are to be used with this library only.
 - Calling `MakeRequestAsync` with API request structures is not supported _(except GetUpdatesRequest)_
   Use the direct async methods instead.
-- There is no support for HTTP / Webhooks (see [support for ASP.NET apps])
+- There is no support for HTTP / Webhooks (see [support for ASP.NET apps](#support-for-aspnet-apps))
 - Methods DeleteWebhookAsync & LogOutAsync are forwarded to the Cloud Bot API.
 Use method CloseAsync to logout locally.
 - Serialization via Newtonsoft.Json is not supported, but you can use System.Text.Json serialization instead with `WTelegram.BotHelpers.JsonOptions`

 ### Changes about Text Entities:
 - Text entities are of type `TL.MessageEntity` _(and derived classes)_ instead of `Telegram.Bot.Types.MessageEntity`
   If your existing code used MessageEntity a lot, you might find it useful to add this line at the top of one of your file:
     ```csharp
     global using MessageEntity = TL.MessageEntity;